Hybrid Golf Club Lesson:

 - Both your feet should still be flat on the ground.

-Hybrid Golf Club Lesson Step #3 : Club Parallel to Ground
+Hybrid Golf Club Lesson : Club Parallel to Ground

-- One of the most important pieces of the backswing is your right knee.
+- One of the most important pieces of the backswing is your right leg and knee.
 DON'T LET IT STRAIGHTEN.
-The more your right knee can stay flexed (like it was in step one) the more stability your swing will have.
-If your right knee stays put then it will help your hips turn properly.
-It will also help anchor your upper body so that you can make a solid turn without losing balance.
+The more your right knee can stay flexed (like it was in step one) the more stability you will have in your back swing.
+If your right knee stays put then it will help your upper body turn properly over your hips and lower body.
+It will help anchor your lower body so that you can make a big shoulder turn without losing balance.

 - Your hands should be just below belt high when your club becomes parallel to the ground.

-- Your triangle should still be intact.
+- The triangle formed by your arms and shoulders should also still be intact.
 Maintaining your triangle is the only way to get your club on the right path for consistent, powerful shots.

 - Your chest should turn with your arms and shoulders.
 Your hands should be in front of your chest, just like in the address position.